 Caviar Fun Fact #4

 The people who make caviar are called Ikrjanschik.
-Before making caviar they must undergo an apprenticeship that lasts anywhere from 10 to 15 years.
+Before making it they must undergo an apprenticeship that lasts anywhere from 10 to 15 years.

 Caviar Fun Fact #5

-The world's best caviar is produced from three varieties of sturgeon: Beluga sturgeon (Beluga caviar), Russian sturgeon (Osetra caviar), and Stellate sturgeon (Sevruga caviar).
+The world's best caviar is produced from three varieties of sturgeon: Beluga sturgeon (Beluga), Russian sturgeon (Osetra), and Stellate sturgeon (Sevruga).

 Caviar Fun Fact #6